Cryptocurrency: Block rewards

-Proof-of-work cryptocurrencies, such as Bitcoin, offer block rewards incentives for miners.
+Proof-of-work cryptocurrencies, such as bitcoin, offer block rewards incentives for miners.
 There has been an implicit belief that whether miners are paid by block rewards or transaction fees does not affect the security of the blockchain, but a study suggests that this may not be the case under certain circumstances.

 The rewards paid to miners increase the supply of the cryptocurrency.
 By making sure that verifying transactions is a costly business, the integrity of the network can be preserved as long as benevolent nodes control a majority of computing power.
-The verification algorithm requires a lot of processing power, and thus electricity in order to make verification costly enough to accurately validate public blockchain.
-Not only do miners have to factor in the costs associated with expensive equipment necessary to stand a chance of solving a hash problem, they further must consider the significant amount of electrical power in search of the solution.
+The verification algorithm requires a lot of processing power, and thus electricity, in order to make verification costly enough to accurately validate the public blockchain.
+Miners have to factor in the costs associated with expensive equipment necessary to stand a chance of solving a hash problem, and consider the significant amount of electrical power in search of the solution.
 Generally, the block rewards outweigh electricity and equipment costs, but this may not always be the case.

 The current value, not the long-term value, of the cryptocurrency supports the reward scheme to incentivize miners to engage in costly mining activities.
-Some sources claim that the current Bitcoin design is very inefficient, generating a welfare loss of 1.4% relative to an efficient cash system.
+In 2018, bitcoin's design caused a 1.4% welfare loss compared to an efficient cash system, while a cash system with 2% money growth has a minor 0.003% welfare cost.
 The main source for this inefficiency is the large mining cost, which is estimated to be US$360 million per year.
-This translates into users being willing to accept a cash system with an inflation rate of 230% before being better off using Bitcoin as a means of payment.
-However, the efficiency of the Bitcoin system can be significantly improved by optimizing the rate of coin creation and minimizing transaction fees.
+This translates into users being willing to accept a cash system with an inflation rate of 230% before being better off using bitcoin as a means of payment.
+However, the efficiency of the bitcoin system can be significantly improved by optimizing the rate of coin creation and minimizing transaction fees.
 Another potential improvement is to eliminate inefficient mining activities by changing the consensus protocol altogether.